ZRQ Bormla Futsal: Rapid rise and competitive spirit

 ŻRQ Bormla Futsal was officially established in 2023 as an independent futsal club, unaffiliated with any existing sports organization.
 The club was formed through the fusion of two teams that had competed in the previous season: St George's and Żurrieq.
 The initiative was driven by individuals who had previously represented the communities of Bormla and Żurrieq through their respective teams in the prior season.
 The club was created to unify both communities under a single banner, following the belief that stronger sporting results could be achieved through cooperation.

 In their only season, ŻRQ Bormla showcased impressive performances in the Enemed Futsal Premier League.
 Notably, they secured a 4–3 victory over Swieqi United, overcoming a three-goal deficit to clinch the win.
 Karl Luke Schembri scored four goals in a 4–4 draw against defending champions Luxol, highlighting the team's resilience and attacking prowess.

 E & L Futsal Trophy finalists

 ŻRQ Bormla reached the final of the E & L Futsal Trophy after defeating Ta’ Xbiex 4-2 un the quarterfinals and Swieqi United 6–1 in the semifinals.
 Jovica Milijić, played a pivotal role throughout the match, contributing with two goals.

-Legacy

-Despite a promising debut, ŻRQ Bormla's tenure in the Maltese futsal top tier was brief.
-Their swift ascent and competitive performances left a lasting impression, demonstrating the potential for futsal growth in the region.